katrinaallen586/notes/README.md

 3. **Liskov Substitution Principle**: Derived classes must be substitutable for their base classes without affecting correctness.
 4. **Interface Segregation Principle**: Clients should not be forced to depend on methods they do not use; make fine-grained interfaces.
 5. **Dependency Inversion Principle**: High-level modules should not depend on low-level modules; both should depend on abstractions.
 Abstractions should not depend on details; details should depend on abstractions.

+# 2024-02-25
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project goals.
+You can use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.
+ ..Next, think ahead and plan your work.
+As you begin a new project or task, take a moment to consider how you will approach it and what challenges you may encounter.
+Then, create a plan that outlines the steps you need to take to complete the task.
+Having a clear plan will make it easier for youto stay focused and avoid getting sidetracked.
+Finally, stayorganized.
+Keep your workspace clean and clutter-free, use version control,and organize your files and code.
+Following these best practices willhelp you find and fix errors more quickly, making yourcode more reliable and efficient.